opengisch/QField-docs/documentation/how-to/advanced-how-tos/cogo-framework.en.md

 !!!
 Workflow

-    1. Open the QField project.
-    2. Change to edit mode.
-    3. In the top left, open the editing tools by tapping on the pen.
-    4. Click on the compass and select 'the two circles'.
-    5. A new window opens where you have to set the two center points of the two circles and decide on a **radius** for each.
+    6. Click on Circles Intersection COGO tools variant by the 'two circles icon' button from the COGO tools overlay located lower-right of the digitize mode map view.
-    6. The two center points can be drawn the same way as outlined in the [XY section](#adding-point-using-xyz).
+    7. In the COGO tool variant overlay enter the center points and radii of two circles the same way as outlined in the [XYZ Paramaters COGO tools variant](#adding-point-using-xyz)
-    7. Once you set the center points and the radio, virtual circles will be drawn on the map, and the two points where the circles intersect will be labelled as **"A"** and **"B"**.
-    8. In the parameter list, toggle between Candidate A or B to choose the respective point that you wish to add.
+    8. Select a preference for either of two points labelled **"A"** and **"B"** coincident with the intersection of circles as described above.
-    9. Click on the green plus sign to add the feature.
+    9. Click on the green plus sign to confirm the new feature at the preferred point.

     !![](../../assets/images/cogo-two-circle-option.png,250 px)